 The age when young people have their first sexual experience is important.
 The earlier a young person has sex, the greater their risks of HIV infection and unintended pregnancy.
-6 have sex is wrong, and is considered a crime.
+5 they are a form of gender-based violence.
+Although it is less common, boys are sometimes forced into unwanted sexual relations.
+Forcing anyone to have sex is wrong, and is considered a crime.